-We will be dependent for substantially all of our revenues and cash flows on the TUA counterparties, including Cheniere Marketing, which has a limited operating history, limited capital, no credit rating and an untested business strategy.
+We will be dependent for substantially all of our revenues and cash flows on the TUA counterparties.
+Cheniere Marketing has a limited operating history, limited capital, no credit rating and an unproven business strategy, and may not be able to make payments to us under its TUA.

-We will be entirely dependent on the Chevron, Total and Cheniere Marketing TUAs for operating revenues and cash flows.
+We will be dependent on the Chevron, Total and Cheniere Marketing TUAs for substantially all of our operating revenues and cash flows.
 Each of Chevron and Total will pay approximately \$125 million annually when payments under those contracts commence, and Cheniere Marketing will pay approximately \$250 million annually commencing in 2009.
-As discussed above, in order for us to pay the initial quarterly distribution on all of our units, our TUA counterparties must pay these amounts in full.
+In order for us to pay the initial quarterly distribution on all of our units, our TUA counterparties must pay these amounts in full.
 We are also exposed to the credit risk of the guarantors of our customers' obligations under the TUAs in the event that Sabine Pass LNG must seek recourse under a guaranty, and any nonpayment or nonperformance by the guarantors could reduce the ability of Sabine Pass LNG to pay distributions to us and, in turn, our ability to pay distributions to our unitholders.

-Cheniere Marketing has a limited operating history, limited capital, no credit rating and an untested business strategy, and Cheniere has a non-investment grade corporate rating of B from Standard and Poor's.
-As a result, Cheniere Marketing and Cheniere have a higher risk of being financially unable to perform on the Cheniere Marketing TUA than either Chevron or Total face with respect to their TUAs.
-Although each of our TUA counterparties faces a risk that it will not be able to enter into commercial arrangements for the use of its capacity at the Sabine Pass LNG receiving terminal to support the payment of its obligations under its TUA, due to negative developments in the LNG industry or otherwise, that risk is greater for Cheniere Marketing than for Total and Chevron.
+Cheniere Marketing has a limited operating history, limited capital and an unproven business strategy.
+Cheniere Marketing has no credit rating and Cheniere has a non-investment grade corporate rating of B from

+Standard and Poor's, indicating that Cheniere Marketing and Cheniere have a higher risk of being financially unable to perform on the Cheniere Marketing TUA than either Chevron or Total have with respect to their TUAs.
+Although each of our TUA counterparties faces a risk that it will not be able to enter into commercial arrangements for the use of its capacity at the Sabine Pass LNG receiving terminal to support the payment of its obligations under its TUA, due to negative developments in the LNG industry or for other reasons, that risk is greater for Cheniere Marketing than for Total and Chevron.
 The principal risks attendant to Cheniere Marketing's future ability to generate operating cash flow to support its TUA obligations include the following: